-Ellipse - Wikipedia In mathematics, an ellipse is a plane curve surrounding two focal points, such that for all points on the curve, the sum of the two distances to the focal points is a constant It generalizes a circle, which is the special type of ellipse in which the two focal points are the same
+Ellipse - Wikipedia In mathematics, an ellipse is a plane curve surrounding two focal points, such that for all points on the curve, the sum of both distances to the two focal points is a constant It generalizes a circle, which is the special type of ellipse in which the two focal points are the same

 Ellipse - Equation, Formula, Properties, Graphing - Cuemath An ellipse is the locus of a point whose sum of distances from two fixed points is a constant Its equation is of the form x^2 a^2 + y^2 b^2 = 1, where 'a' is the length of the semi-major axis and 'b' is the length of the semi-minor axis